 But today’s then-and-now double feature will not use Laundrette as the bookend representing early Kureishi.
 Instead, let’s use the next Frears-Kureishi collaboration from 1987, Sammy and Rosie Get Laid.
 Why?
 Per the above, it’s got a similar theme as Le Week-End.

 SRGL is one of my favorite films–to me one of the films that defines the 1980s.
 Oddly enough, it is tough to track down.
 As far as I know there is no DVD version.
-Thankfully, the entire film is available, with decent video quality, on YouTube.
+Thankfully, the entire film is available, for the moment at least, on YouTube.
 But talk about forgotten: the Wikipedia entry is all of one sentence.

 That’s not the half of it, or the tenth even.
 SRGL is a kaliedoscopic, artsy, irritating, profane, brilliant take on Thatcherism, the decline of Empire, third world dictatorships, the plusses and minuses of free love/free whatever and a treatise (maybe) on the limits of libertinism and anarchism, or maybe a celebration of same.
 Oh, and what it means to be in love and to have a true lover.

 At the outset Sammy is living “a promiscuous bohemian lifestyle” with his lover Rosie.
 They have an open relationship, which in their case means they get laid but not with each other.
 Something missing, there?
 Sammy’s seemingly genial Pakistani father, from whom he is estranged, spent his early years loving London and the West–at least until he returned to Pakistan as an anti-colonialist, shortly rising to power in the process drenching his hands in blood.
 He is in unspecified trouble in his home country and comes for a visit as a kind of getaway.